picoders1/Multiple-Disease-Detection-System-Deployment-on-Cloud/README.md

-# Disease-Detection-System-Deployment-on-Cloud
+# Multiple Disease-Detection-System-Deployment-on-Cloud
-# Disease detection system combines the power of artificial intelligence and machine learning provide a template to predict multiple disease detection of patients.
+# Multiple Disease detection system combines the power of artificial intelligence and machine learning provide a template to predict multiple disease detection of patients.

 # End to End ML Model Deployment Explanation with step and Figure.